Water safety and COVID-19

 - Remain within your current abilities and don’t pick up new activities.

-For clarity on what activities are allowed under Alert Level 2, can go to www.COVID19outdoors.nz
+For clarity on what activities are allowed under the different Alert Levels, you can go to www.COVID19outdoors.nz

 This website that has been put together by the outdoor recreation sector is your personal outdoor activity guidance website for what recreation is permitted.

 Simply select your location and outdoor recreation activity and the website will tell you what you need to know.

 For the rest of the country under Level 2 the advice is to maintain social distancing and to stay home if you are feeling unwell and contact Healthline or your GP.